JeremyShort/terraform-template/README.md

 TODO: Create trello board so others can contribute

-# IAM
+## IAM
+Document IAM Roles here.
+Please do not blindly recreate or reuse these roles.
-ECS Task Execution Role - Rights the ECS task has while running
+- ECS Task Execution Role - Rights the ECS task has while running